277 days ago

 Visa for Indians

-- e-Visa required for Indians — no visa-free access to mainland Vietnam.
+- e-Visa required for Indians — India is not on Vietnam's visa-free list.

-- Important: The entry port you select at application time is fixed — match it exactly to your flight arrival city (Hanoi, Da Nang, or Ho Chi Minh City).
+- Important: The entry port you select at application time must match your flight arrival city (Hanoi, Da Nang, or Ho Chi Minh City).

 Best Time to Visit